-GENEVA — A U.N. special investigator argued that human rights should be added to the agenda of the planned U.S.-North Korea nuclear summit on June 12.
+GENEVA (Arête News) — A U.N. special investigator argued that human rights should be added to the agenda of the planned U.S.-North Korea nuclear summit on June 12.

 Tomas Ojea Quintana, an Argentinean lawyer who serves as the United Nations’ special rapporteur for the human rights situation in North Korea, told reporters in Geneva he believes “human rights and security and peace are interlinked” and should all be part of the discussion at a planned summit in Singapore between U.S. President Donald Trump and North Korean leader Kim Jong Un.